vanGalilea/vanGalilea/README.md

 ### Hi I'm Steve! <img src="https://github.com/vanGalilea/vanGalilea/blob/main/hi.gif" width="30px">

-- 🔭 I’m currently working on Tranzer, Iconist and lot's of other hobby projects that I started and didn't had the time to finish.
+- 🔭 I’m currently working at [Stream](getstream.io), but I also work on lot's of other hobby projects that I started and didn't had the time to finish.
 - 📚 I never miss an oprotunity to help, think along and share my ideas via blogs or opensource projects.
 - I'm currently working with: